jingweizhanghuai/Morn_doc/docs/Map.rst

 Test 5
 ~~~~~~

-Test for large amount of data with key is integer and value is string:
+Testing for large amount of data with key is integer and value is string:

 .. code:: c